BSpendlove/bspendlove.github.io/_posts/2022-07-17-bng-wholesale-demo-part-2.md

 systemctl enable mariadb
 ```

-If your radius server is not on the same host as the database, you will need to configure the user in the database to change the `bind-address` in `/etc/mysql/mariadb.conf.d/50-server.cnf` to allow MariaDB to listen on an IP address and also create the user with access from the source IP instead of localhost.
-We don't need to change any settings related to the mariadb server in this lab configuration so lets move onto creating the database + user and then importing the radius schema into our database.
+If your radius server is not on the same host as the database, you will need to change the `bind-address` in `/etc/mysql/mariadb.conf.d/50-server.cnf` to allow MariaDB to listen on an IP address and also create the user with access from the source IP instead of localhost within the database itself.
+We don't need to change any settings related to the mariadb server at this point in this lab configuration so lets move onto creating the database + user and then importing the radius schema into our database.

 ```
 mariadb -u root -p